 Dual Diagnosis, otherwise known as Co-Occurring Disorders, is the term used to describe a situation when an individual struggling with a substance abuse disorder also has a mental illness.
-At Opus, we use dual diagnosis treatment to help you treat your mental health disorder without the use of dangerous substances.
+At Opus Health, we use dual diagnosis treatment to help you treat your mental health disorder without the use of dangerous substances.

 No two mental illnesses are exactly alike, just as no addiction looks the same for every addict.
 Treatment for Dual Diagnosis is individualized for the patient and his specific history, condition, and psychiatric needs.